po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/06-Stu_Primitive-Types/README.md

 ## Instructions

 * Take a look at the index.html file.
-Don't worry if some of the code looks unfamiliar, you have all the tools you need to get the job done.
 All of your work will take place inside the `<script>` tags and under the comment that reads `DEBUG THE CODE BELOW `.

-* After reading through the comments to familiarize yourself with the code and your task, open up the console.
-You will see in the console that all the the answers are currently wrong and marked by an ❌.
-To fix this app, all the ❌ should turn into ✅, marking a correct answer.
-To accomplish this, it will take a bit of debugging.
+* Read through the comments and then open up the console.
+Currently, all the the answers are currently wrong and marked by an ❌.
+To fix this app, all  ❌'s should turn into ✅, marking a correct answer.

-* To start debugging, first determine the current data types (use `typeof`) for each variable's value.
-Then, you know what the current type,  compare it to what is expected to get the ✅ to appear (for this exercise the expected type is provided in the comments).
+* To debug, first determine the current data types (use `typeof`) for each variable's value.
+Then, think about how you can change the current code to get the ✅ to appear.

- Then, think about ways you may get the existing code to match the expected type.
-Once you have a plan, implement the changes.

-* Try to get as many ✅'s possible in the time alloted but don't worry if you don't get completely finished with this challenge especially the trickier ones.
+* Try to get as many ✅'s possible in the time alloted but don't worry if you don't get completely finished.
 The goal is to get you thinking about data types and to practice debugging.

 ## 💡 Hints